-Ketorolac tromethamine can cause peptic ulcers, gastrointestinal bleeding and/or perforation of the stomach or intestines, which can be fatal.
-These events can occur at any time during use and without warning symptoms.
-Therefore, ketorolac tromethamine is CONTRAINDICATED in patients with active peptic ulcer disease, in patients with recent dastrointestinal bleeding or perforation, and in patients with a history of peptic ulcer disease or gastrointestinal bleeding.
+· Ketorolac tromethamine can cause peptic ulcers, gastrointestinal bleeding and/or perforation of the stomach recent gastrointestinal bleeding or perforation, and in patients with a history of peptic ulcer disease or gastrointestinal will not provide better efficacy but will increase the risk of developing serious adverse events.

+Therefore, ketorolac tromethamine is CONTRAINDICATED in patients with active peptic ulcer disease, in patients with bleeding.
 Elderly patients are at greater risk for serious gastrointestinal events (see WARNINGS).